What We Do

 SU Australia is a registered training organisation (RTO 30548).
 Click the link below to find out more.

-SU Australia supports local churches and their communities in making SRE available in NSW and RI available in NT, ensuring classes are delivered in a cohesive, professional and engaging manner.
+SU Australia supports local churches and their communities in making Religious Education in Schools in NSW and NT, ensuring classes are delivered in a cohesive, professional and engaging manner.

 Camps